Trio Accanto: Repertoire

 The scoring of saxophone, piano and percussion is common in jazz but uncommon in classical music.
 Trio Accanto has steadily built a repertoire of about 100 works for this scoring (including a handful of concertos).
-Some composers who have written from Trio Accanto include Mark Andre, Georges Aperghis, Aldo Clementi, Michael Finnissy, Stefano Gervasoni, Vinko Globokar, Erhard Grosskopf, Georg Friedrich Haas, Toshio Hosokawa, Evan Johnson, Thomas Kessler, Marina Khorkova, Jo Kondo, Helmut Lachenmann, Marco Momi, Brice Pauset, Stefan Prins, Rolf Riehm, Wolfgang Rihm, Johannes Schöllhorn, Martin Schüttler, Salvatore Sciarrino, Mauricio Sotelo, Helena Tulve and Christian Wolff.
+Some composers who have written for Trio Accanto include Mark Andre, Georges Aperghis, Aldo Clementi, Michael Finnissy, Stefano Gervasoni, Vinko Globokar, Erhard Grosskopf, Georg Friedrich Haas, Toshio Hosokawa, Evan Johnson, Thomas Kessler, Marina Khorkova, Jo Kondo, Helmut Lachenmann, Marco Momi, Brice Pauset, Stefan Prins, Rolf Riehm, Wolfgang Rihm, Johannes Schöllhorn, Martin Schüttler, Salvatore Sciarrino, Mauricio Sotelo, Helena Tulve and Christian Wolff.
 For details of the repertoire Trio Accanto has largely created, see List of compositions for saxophone, piano and percussion.

 Composers currently writing for Trio Accanto include Beat Furrer, Misato Mochizuki, Rebecca Saunders and Mikel Urquiza.
 Several of these commissions are supported by the Ernst von Siemens Musikstiftung.

 Trio Accanto plays exclusively works for the three instruments together.
 The group's members do not play solos or duos in trio concerts, nor does the trio play with additional guests artists.

 In the past there have been projects with voice, including works by Bernhard Lang and Dieter Schnebel.
 These are however no longer in the active repertoire of the Trio.
 Similarly, in the past members have played solo works during the concerts.
 For example, on 6 August 2008, at the NDR Rolf-Liebermann-Studio in Hamburg (during the Schleswig-Holstein Musik Festival), Marcus Weiss gave the world premiere of Stockhausen's EDENTIA for soprano saxophone and electronics (from KLANG).
 (In the same concert the trio gave the premiere of Lachenmann's Berliner Kirschblüten.)

 Trio Accanto has been very active in education, promoting tours of several different children's programmes, including specially written works by Helmut Lachenmann, Martin Smolka, Thomas Kessler and others.
 These works are still in the trio's repertoire, in as much as they fit into the current programming concept.